pburkholder/cheffian-patterns/envpattern.md

+Lamont wrote:

-'d advise for starting out that you begin with a role_base cookbook with multiple recipes in it.
+I'd advise for starting out that you begin with a role_base cookbook with multiple recipes in it.
 The structure then looks like:

 metadata.rb